twhalsema/walman/README.md

 ### DEMO - Installation Pre-Requisites
 To use the <b>Walman</b> demo, you will need to have the following in place:
-- [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible-with-pip) installed on your local machine (ansible-core 2.16.
+- [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible-with-pip) installed on your local machine (Use `ansible-core 2.16`.
 Version 2.17+ will not work.)
 - [VirtualBox](https://www.virtualbox.org/manual/ch02.html) installed on your local machine.
-(You can likely use another hypervisor, but you may need to edit the Vagrantfile to make it work.)
+(You can likely use another hypervisor, but you may need to edit the `Vagrantfile` to make it work.)
 - [Vagrant](https://developer.hashicorp.com/vagrant/downloads) installed on your local machine.
 - Account on [1password.com](https://1password.com) with a vault called `walman_test` and a <b>Service Account</b> which has access to make changes in that vault.
 I have provided a guide on how to do this here: [1Password Service Account Configuration](https://github.com/twhalsema/walman/blob/main/OP_SERVICE_ACCOUNT.md)